briancorbinxyz/overengineering-tictactoe-microservices/README.md

 WIP: Developed both due to my daughter's complaints that she didn't want to use the command-line and as a full-stack intermission/playground to pair with the ongoing blog post: [Road to JDK 25 - Over-Engineering Tic-Tac-Toe](https://thelifeof.briancorbin.xyz/Library/03-Resources/Road-to-JDK-25---Over-Engineering-Tic-Tac-Toe!) also serialized to Medium @ [Road to JDK 25 - Over-Engineering Tic-Tac-Toe On Medium](https://briancorbinxyz.medium.com/list/road-to-jdk-25-d0f656f66a8f).

 Nothing says over-engineering like a full-stack service implementation just to play tic-tac-toe!
+Read [Over-Engineering Tic-Tac-Toe: Service Stop](https://medium.com/@briancorbinxyz/over-engineering-tic-tac-toe-service-station-b08a9b484f4e) for more.

 ### Build Dependencies